Disney Transport: Watercraft

 The resort maintains a fleet of watercraft to move guests between various Disney resorts and parks.
 These ferries are also free to ride.
 While some routes duplicate bus or monorail routes, the watercraft provide a scenic, albeit slower, way to travel from one location to another.

 Strollers can be transported aboard all of the vessels, ferries, motor cruisers, Friendship boats, and River Cruise Ferries are accessible when water conditions are favorable.
 Motor launches cannot accept motorized or unfolded wheelchairs.

 Ferries

 The boats with the highest capacities are the large ferryboats that cross the Seven Seas Lagoon between the Transportation and Ticket Center and the Magic Kingdom.
 The three ferries are clad in different trim colors and are named for past Disney executives.
-They are the two twin Magic Kingdom-class ferries, the Richard F. Irvine (red trim) and the Admiral Joe Fowler (blue trim) along with the Kingdom Queen-class General Joe Potter (green trim).
+They are the two twin Magic Kingdom-class ferries, the Richard F. Irvine (red trim) and the Admiral Joe Fowler (blue trim), along with one Kingdom Queen-class ferry, the General Joe Potter (green trim).
+It was announced in 2026 that a fourth ferryboat, the Meg Gilbert Crofton, will be launched around 2027.

 Each ferryboat can carry up to 600 guests and are staffed by three crew members.
 During park opening and closing, all three ferries operate, if available.
 During all other times, two ferries operate with wait times between 10 and 20 minutes in most cases.
 The crossing takes just six minutes, but each trip can take 10–12 minutes with departure and docking.